 Relationships with family and friends can be affected by the changes brought on by the person's dementia.
-For example, some types of dementia affect how people experience emotions, which could cause distress for the person with the diagnosis and those around them - eg if they become angry more easily than they used to.
+For example, some types of dementia affect how people experience emotions, which could cause distress for the person with the diagnosis and those around them.

-The person may also find it difficult to talk about having young onset dementia.
+The person may also find it difficult to talk about young onset dementia.
 However, sharing the diagnosis can help friends and family understand the condition and offer support.

 People with young onset dementia may have children to care for.
 Explaining dementia to children and teenagers can be difficult, but it is important to talk to them openly and share information that is clear and easy to understand.
 It is also a good idea to inform their school, as they may be able to provide additional support.
-Please see Sources of support on p14 for our resources for children and teenagers.
+See Sources of support on p10 for our resources for children and teenagers.